Ippolz/SiliconSpike/README.md

 ## Contact
 For inquiries, please contact:
 - Thomas Quettier - thomas.quettier2@unibo.it
-- Giuseppe Ippolito - giuseppe.ippolito@uniud.it
+- Giuseppe Ippolito - giuseppe.ippolito8@unibo.it

 ## Acknowledgements
 We thank the Center for Cognitive Neuroscience, University of Bologna, for supporting this project.